-The school will need to be able to demonstrate how it has spent the funding to date and the impact of this as well as demonstrating why further additional funding is required and how it would be used.
-This additional 'top-up' funding is then paid from the local authority's high needs block into the school's budget.
-This is reviewed annually, based on progress made and needs of the child (but please see the above note in italics, as this amount is reducing and may cease in some cases).
+The school will need to be able to demonstrate how it has spent the funding to date and the impact of this as well as demonstrating why further additional funding (Plus Package) is required and how it would be used.
+This additional 'Plus Package' funding is then paid from the local authority's high needs block into the school's budget.
+This is reviewed annually, based on progress made and needs of the child.
+This is for children who already have an existing EHC Plan.